Tailoring your CV to the job description

 Creating a targeted CV

 Another approach to tailoring your CV to the job description is to create a targeted CV.
 This is similar to a functional or skills-based CV.
 Rather than focusing on your work history, a targeted CV highlights your skills, competencies and expertise, as relevant to the job description.
-You can easily create a tailoired CV by using one of the resume templates provided by Jobseeker.
+You can easily create a tailoired CV by using one of the resume or CV templates provided by Jobseeker.

 Targeted CVs tend to place ‘Abilities’ or ‘Skills’ and ‘Achievements’ sections at the top and your ‘Work Experience’ and ‘Education’ at the bottom.